drewlyton/blog-posts/Stop meeting. Start writing./README.md

 It's clear by now that the persistent pull towards distraction and disorder in our organizations will not be solved by a change in scenery.
 We need to admit that these systemic issues are not caused by location or tooling - they are caused by our ineffective and inefficient cultures of communication.

 And I believe that there is one core behavior that solves a majority of communication issues inside organizations: ***writing***.
-So, in this post, I'm going to share some writing practices I use to try and keep myself and my teams sane at work.
+So, in this post, I'm going to share some writing practices that can help you quell the chaos of communicating at work.

 ## Part I: Meeting
-I am not someone who believes that all meetings are pointless.
+I believe meetings, when done with purpose, carry an incredibe amount of value.
+Real-time collaboration is vital for shaping early-stage ideas, and being able to laugh together does wonders for building social bonds.
+However, meetings are also the slowest and most expensive medium of communication in our organizations - and our trigger finger firing off calendar invites is probably too hot.

+### The True Cost of Scheduled Time
+How long is an hour long meeting?
+Funny question, right?

+The cost of an hour long meeting is not just an hour of time - it's

+### Meet with Purpose

+Our trigger fingers for firing off new calendar invites are too hot.
+So, we need to find systems that slow down the ability

 Purposeful meetings are powerful, purposeless meetings are poison.